smirarab/ASTRAL/README.template.md

 ### Memory:
-For big datasets (say more than 100 taxa) increasing the memory available to Java can result in speedups.
+For big datasets (say more than 100 taxa), increasing the memory available to Java can result in speedups.
 Note that you should give Java only as much free memory as you have available on your machine.
 So, for example, if you have 3GB of free memory, you can invoke ASTRAL using the following command to make all the 3GB available to Java:

 ```
 java -Xmx3000M -jar __astral.jar__ -i in.tree